 |PrintOpen table in new window

-Treatment is directed at the underlying disorder.
+The best way to treat eyelid swelling is to treat the disorder that is causing the swelling.
 There is no specific treatment for the swelling.